Blank01442/Flow/docs/performance.md

 ## Performance Comparison

-Flow's performance significantly exceeds Python while approaching C-like speeds for many tasks.
+Flow's performance significantly exceeds Python while being slower than C. Current benchmarks show Flow is approximately 5x faster than Python and 20x slower than C for compute-intensive tasks.
+Flow prioritizes simplicity, safety, and ease of use over maximum performance.
 See the [Performance Comparison](performance-comparison.md) document for detailed benchmarks.

 ## Best Practices